TAI’s Potential Impact on the Tax Base

 It could do this via the following two effects:

-It could increase the overall rate of taxation on profits derived from capital rather than labor, potentially restabilizing tax bases worldwide and improving tax incidence.
+It could increase the overall rate of taxation on profits derived from capital rather than labor, potentially restabilizing tax bases worldwide in TAI scenarios.

 It could increase the proportion of taxes paid by the largest and most profitable corporations, while not impacting smaller or less profitable firms.
 The vast majority of firms and workers would be unaffected by a well-designed progressive corporate tax.